tolugituser/LITA_CUSTOMER-ANALYSIS/README.md

    - Detected and removed duplicates in the dataset.
 ---

-## **Exploratory Data Analysis (EDA)**
+## **Exploratory Data Analysis**

-The EDA phase focused on understanding the general patterns in the dataset before diving into deeper analysis.
+The EDA phase is focused on understanding the general patterns in the dataset before diving into deeper analysis.
 Key steps included:

 1. **Univariate Analysis**:
-   - Analyzed the distribution of key variables (e.g., payment amount, subscription type, age).
+   - Analyzed the distribution of key variables (e.g., payment amount, subscription type, region).
-   - Visualized the churn rate by subscription type and identified if certain plans had higher churn rates than others.
+   - Visualized the cancellation rate by subscription type and identified if certain plans had higher rates than others.

 2. **Bivariate Analysis**:
-   - Investigated relationships between subscription duration and churn rate.
+   - Investigated relationships between subscription duration and cancellation rate.
-   - Explored correlations between customer demographics (e.g., age, gender) and subscription types or churn.
+   - Explored correlations between customer demographics (e.g., region and subscription types)

 3. **Time Series Analysis**:
    - Identified seasonality trends in subscription renewals and cancellations.
    - Investigated if cancellations spiked during particular months or seasons.

-4. **Segmentation**:
-   - Used clustering techniques (e.g., K-means) to segment customers based on their engagement level, payment history, and subscription type.
-This helped uncover distinct customer profiles (e.g., "high engagement" vs "low engagement").

 ---

 ## **Data Analysis**